-Pediatric wounds are often associated with the idea that they can heal rapidly and that patients have remarkable resilience.
-This perpetuating thought has resulted in a lack of focus on wound care knowledge in pediatrics1 even though these patients are among the most vulnerable populations.
-In reality, pediatric patients generally have skin that is more fragile than adult skin, and many of their systems are immature, which can complicate wound care.
+There is often an association when caring for pediatric wounds that they can heal rapidly and that patients have remarkable resilience.
+This perpetuating thought has resulted in a lack of focus on wound care knowledge in pediatrics.1 In reality, these patients are among the most vulnerable populations, generally have skin that is more fragile than adult skin, and many of their systems are immature, which can complicate wound care.

-Although a full-term baby’s skin is structurally similar to adult skin, babies have little more than half the dermal thickness of adults.
-This thickness increases with age, but pediatric patients generally have much more vulnerable skin than adults.2 The cause of wounds in pediatric patients is also usually different from that in adults.
+Although a full-term baby’s skin is structurally similar to adult skin, infants have little more than half the dermal thickness of adults.
+This thickness increases with age, but pediatric patients generally have much more vulnerable skin than adults.2 The causes of wounds in pediatric patients differ from those of adults.
 Pediatric patients are more likely to have acute trauma wounds such as from traffic accidents and burns.
 Chronic wounds are rare but can be caused by medical device–related pressure or friction and shearing.

-As in adults, a thorough physical assessment is crucial in developing an effective treatment plan; this includes assessing the wound dimensions, characteristics of the tissue (necrotic, sloughy, etc.), exudate levels, and signs of infection, as well as conducting a thorough review of the periwound area.
-Regular reassessment will determine whether healing is achieved or whether changes must be made to the management strategy.
+As in adults, a thorough physical assessment is crucial in developing an effective treatment plan; this includes assessing the wound dimensions, characteristics of the tissue, exudate levels, and signs of infection, a thorough assessment of the periwound area, and regular reassessment determines whether healing is achieved or whether changes must be made to the management strategy.